anyswap/Anyswap-FAQ/General Questions.rst

 Q. What is the current Circulating Supply of ANY?

-A. Until coinmarketcap and coingecko properly reflect the supply of ANY, we can use the ANY contract to calculate the Circulating Supply.
+A. Until Coinmarketcap and Coingecko properly reflect the supply of ANY, we can use the ANY contract to calculate the Circulating Supply.
 Go to the `ANY contract address`_ and subtract the top 6 address balances from 100 million.
 The Circulating Supply of ANY increases every day, since it is used for trading and liquidity provision rewards.
 The Circulating Supply is currently (06/09/2010) a little more than 7 million.

 Q. What is the Market Cap of ANY?